Eternity (Marvel Comics): Eternity Mask

 A black magical item created from Eternity's own substance during the sixth century by a group of renegade occultists to give whoever wears it equal power to anyone they may face, unless they are below the natural ability of the mask's user.
 This allowed for example, an untrained peasant to be on equal grounds with the Black Knight and fight him for three days straight.
 If the would-be user's intent was to commit acts of evil, the mask had no effect on them.
 So far the upper limits of this ability have yet to be established.
-The Mask has since then, been passed on from individual to individual and has been implied to have taken a role in the most important events in Human history.
-One of the first known users of the mask was Jim Gardley a.k.a.
-Masked Raider.
-Other users were the Black Rider, the Ferret, Thunderer and Jerome Hamilton a.k.a.
-Blind Justice.
+The Mask has since then, been passed on from individual to individual and has been implied to have taken a role in the most important events in human history.
+One of the first known users of the mask was Jim Gardley (Masked Raider).
+Other users were the Black Rider, the Ferret, Thunderer and Jerome Hamilton (Blind Justice).